University of Michigan–Flint: Faculty governance

-The UM-Flint faculty governance comprises three bodies: the Faculty Congress, Faculty Senate, and Faculty Senate Council.
-The Faculty Senate's actions are effective unless revoked by the Faculty Congress.
-The campus has three representatives to the Senate Assembly, which has 77 members represtentign all three campuses.
+The UM-Flint faculty governance is part of a central faculty governance which provides the structure for shared governance at the University of Michigan.
+Through its three bodies: Senate Advisory Committee on University Affairs (SACUA), Senate Assembly and Faculty Senate, faculty are represented and contribute to a collective voice concerning institutional policies and other matters of campus, and universitywide, concern.
+UM-Flint has four representatives to the Senate Assembly, which has 77 members representing all U-M campuses.

 Finances

 The university's FY 2022–23 operating budget of $141.7 million has four major sources of funding: the General Fund ($116.5 million), the Expendable Restricted Funds ($20.7 million), the Auxiliary Funds ($4 million), and the Designated Funds ($480,000).
 The Office of Budget and Planning reports that student tuition and fees are the largest funding source, contributing $90.8 million to the General Fund, which accounts for 64.07% of the total operating budget.
 In the fiscal year 2022–23, the State of Michigan provided $25.2 million to the university, which represents 17.79% of its total operating budget.
 Revenue from government sponsored programs contributed $14.5 million to the Expendable Restricted Funds, accounting for 10.23% of the total operating budget.